ollie-walters/ollie-walters/README.md

 # 💫 About Me:
 Currently coding a Game Boy in C.<br>Open to collaboration on blockchain projects.
-Passionate about Robotics, Automation, Data Science, AI, ML, and DevOps.<br> Learning Robotics and Automation Engineering, along with diving into data structures and algorithms.<br>Fun Fact: I play three sports, including Field Hockey for Leeds Beckett Men's 1s.
+Passionate about Robotics, Automation, Data Science, AI, ML, and DevOps.<br> Learning Robotics and Automation Engineering, along with diving into data structures and algorithms.<br>Fun Fact: I play three sports, including Field Hockey for University Men's 1s Team.

 ## 🌐 Socials: